ppacer/ppacer.github.io/src/content/docs/start/intro.md

 ```

 Next, we'll define a simple DAG with two tasks `start` and `finish`, both of
-`PrintTask` type.
+`printTask` type.
 You can place type definition and function either in `main.go`
 file or any other `*.go` file within the same directory.